1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/data-exfiltration.md

 ---

-Hey folks, I am Mohamed Adel and I am a SOC Analyst Today we will talk about how to Spot Data Exfiltration
+Hey folks, Today we will talk about how to Spot Data Exfiltration

 Let's Dive in!!